SecretSatoshis/Bitcoin-Chart-Library/readme.md

 ## Project Overview

 This project provides an automated system for generating comprehensive dashboards.
-It leverages Plotly, a Python graphing library, to create interactive, publication-quality graphs, and Dash, a productive Python framework for building web applications.
+It leverages Plotly, a Python graphing library, to create interactive charts, and Dash, a productive Python framework for building web applications.

 The dashboard generator is composed of several Python files: